James Bailie Keachie

 Robert Berrie was the recording clerk at Hamilton and an important figure in the district's administration.
-His wife Helen was a daughter of Col. Butler of Butler's Rangers.
+His wife Helen was a granddaughter of Col. Butler of Butler's Rangers.
 She died in 1841 and is buried in the cemetery of St. John's Anglican Church, Ancaster.

 Around the time of his wife's death, Robert Berrie was effectively fired from his job for political reasons by the Lt.
 Governor and according to one history (A History of the Parish of St. John's Church, Ancaster, Thomas Farmer, 1924), he returned to Scotland with his son.
 (He had daughters as well who went with them.)
 To Scotland they may have gone, though he is in London, England, by 1851.